 Another casualty of heroin abuse is your veins.
 By injecting heroin, you’re at risk of collapsed or scarred veins, which can lead to dangerous blood infections if left untreated.

-But, when it comes to heroin, your heart bears the heaviest burden.
+When it comes to heroin, your heart bears the heaviest burden.
 It’s no surprise that needles and bits of cotton used to take the drug are home to plenty of bacteria.
-This bacteria can lead to heart infections and even cause damage to your heart valves.
+This bacterium can lead to heart infections and even cause damage to your heart valves.

 Break Free from the Cycle of Heroin Addiction at Silver Maple Recovery

 You’ve come a long way from the very first time you got high on heroin.
 That bright euphoria is now overshadowed by the dark path heroin has taken you down.
-But with the right heroin treatment, there’s hope for you to break the cycle of addiction and regain a life without the constant cravings for heroin.
+Mental health issues have begun to occur that are influencing your use.
+It may seem like there are no treatment options to stop using.
+But with the right heroin addiction treatment program, there’s hope for you to break the cycle of addiction and regain a life without the constant cravings for heroin.

-At Silver Maple Recovery, we use evidence-based therapy to help you regain control of your life.
+At Silver Maple Recovery, we use evidence-based therapy methods to help you regain control of your life.
 Backed by our staff with an average of 24 years of local addiction experience, we’re ready to help you achieve lasting recovery.
+Silver Maple Recovery offers detox services in-house, so you can transition seamlessly from detox to inpatient treatment.

 No matter the obstacles you face with heroin addiction, change is possible.
-Feel free to contact us today to learn more about our heroin addiction treatment program.
+Contact us today to learn more about our heroin addiction treatment program.